Joanne and Kristy arrived at the Chu resident around 7:30 P.M. Jacky came out front to greet them.

 “You know what?
 Let me make the dessert then.
 You two go out to the living room and wait.”

-“Yes, that’s right,” Jacky agrees.
+“Yes, that’s right,” Jacky agreed.

-“That’s right,” Joanne chimes in.
+“That’s right,” Joanne chimed in.

 “Forever?”
-Jacky offers.
+Jacky offered.

 “Something like that.”